 Studies have shown that imagining the future has a powerful organizational effect on the self.
 In other words, you become the person you imagine yourself to be.
 If you take time and imagine yourself in the future, it is likely that you'll become that person.
 So, imagine yourself using new language.

-In a past blog post, we discussed the word "elaborate" and the question, "Can you elaborate on that?"
+In one of our blog posts, we discuss the word "elaborate" and the question, "Can you elaborate on that?"

 Imagine an English teacher speaking, and think of yourself asking, "Can you elaborate on that?"
 Or try coming up with a situation yourself.
 Take time; focus on it.
 How will you be feeling?
 What might the situation look like?
 The more you imagine yourself with the new language, the more you will use it.